shagun1911/shagun1911/README.md

 ## ⚡ Philosophy

-> “Great systems are not just built — they are engineered with intent, scalability, and impact.”

----
+> “Build systems that scale, adapt, and solve real problems — not just code that runs.”